-I’ll admit this right now.
+I'll admit this right now.
 I was wrong.
-Shooting film can be fun.
-Let’s be clear, digital photography is superior to film photography in every way.
+Shooting 35mm film can be fun.
+Let's be clear, I think digital photography is superior to 35mm film photography in every way.
 Autofocus, higher resolution, better quality lenses, size, etc. Digital is unbeatable.
-However, just like with cars, sometimes using older technology can be a fun way to connect to the past and to shared experiences.
+However, just like with cars, sometimes using older technology can be a fun way to connect to the past and shared experiences.

 Because all the cool kids are doing it, which I know is a silly reason to do anything, I have been rediscovering film photography.
 Maybe my wanting to shoot film stems from my the passing of my father last year and working through my emotions and memories of his photography, and maybe some of it is the challenge of relearning an old skill.
 Also, I thought it could be fun.
 Shooting film with old 1970s and 1980s era film SLRs, an Asahi Optical Co.
 Spotmatic II and a Pentax P3, means shooting with no light meter and/or manual focusing without any visual aids and being limited by the speed of the film which further limits the range of shutter speeds and aperture combinations.